Best car insurance in Oklahoma in 2022

 Average car insurance cost in Oklahoma

 Average car insurance rates vary by state.
 The average cost of full coverage car insurance in Oklahoma is $1,873 per year, which comes in $199 higher than the national average of $1,674.
-However, minimum coverage car insurance is cheaper on average in Oklahoma than in the U.S. Oklahomans, on average, pay $142 less for minimum coverage insurance than the national average.
+However, minimum coverage car insurance is cheaper on average in Oklahoma than in the U.S. Oklahomans, on average, pay $142 less than the national average for minimum coverage insurance.
 These rates are 2021 quoted annual premiums from Quadrant Information Services.
 Actual rates will vary based on individual providers and drivers.

 The average cost of full coverage insurance in Oklahoma may be more expensive than the national average for a few different reasons.
 According to a study by the Reason Foundation, the state’s rural and urban pavement are in relatively poor condition.
 Oklahoma has more structurally deficient bridges than 43 other states, and has a higher fatality rate than 42 other states.